PardhaGanta/PardhaGanta/README.md

-🤓 Experienced and Certified Cloud + Data Engineer with 10 + years of experience in Databases, Data Warehousing.
-6 + years of experience in Cloud (Azure,AWS), Database Migrations,Azure Data factory, SQL scripting.
-1.5 years of experience in Apache Spark, pyspark, Scala,Azure Synapse, Terraform etc.🤓
+🤓 Experienced and Certified Cloud Data Engineer with 13 + years of experience in Databases, Data Warehousing , Devops.

-🔭 I’m currently working on Database Migration & ETL projects

-🌱 I’m currently learning about Apache Kafka

-👯 I’m looking to collaborate with the people who are preparing for DP-203 certification.

-💬 Ask me about anything and everything
+Database Migrations,Azure Data factory, SQL scripting, Powershell.
+Experienced in CI/CD with jenkins, Maven, Azure Devops, Docker,Kubernetes,Terraform etc.🤓

 <!---
 PardhaGanta/PardhaGanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.